leloulight/NEONDS-Template-Repository/_posts/2015-12-16-example-post-styles.md

 ##Things You’ll Need To Complete This Lesson

-To complete this lesson: you will need the most current version of R, and preferably RStudio, loaded on your computer.
+To complete this lesson you will need the most current version of R, and preferably RStudio, loaded on your computer.

 ###Install R Packages